Skip to main content

 Create automated captions from a file.

-Learn how to create, edit, and export closed captioning files, translations, and transcripts from pre-recorded media.
+Learn how to create, edit, and export closed captioning files, subtitles, and transcripts from pre-recorded media.

 Introduction

-Videolinq offers a cost-effective and efficient way to create AI-Based native and translated automated closed captioning from recorded media and edit the data to improve accuracy.
+Videolinq offers a cost-effective and efficient way to create GenAI automated captions and subtitle closed captioning from recorded media and edit the data to improve accuracy.
 The final version of the captions can be exported in the SubRip Subtitle (SRT) or WebVTT (VTT) format for further use as media-on-demand with closed captioning on any streaming platform.
 In addition, captions can be exported as transcripts in PDF format.
 Automated closed captioning is a fee-based service.
-This article explains how to create native or translated automated closed captioning, or transcripts from a pre-recorded file.
+This article explains how to create captions, caption files, and transcripts from a pre-recorded file.

 Upload Media